Excessive daytime sleepiness (EDS) due to obstructive sleep apnea (OSA) can disrupt many parts of your life

 To diagnose EDS, your discussion with your healthcare provider may include answering a quiz called the Epworth Sleepiness Scale (ESS).
 In this quiz, you’ll answer questions about your likelihood of falling asleep in everyday situations

-Many types of healthcare providers can help diagnose EDS due to OSA, including:
+Many types of healthcare providers can help diagnose EDS due to O.S.A., including:- primary care doctor

 - sleep specialist